regras/cert-on-block/README.md

 This program was developed during a scientific research and should not be used for real life applications.

+## Requirements
+The file `requirements.txt` contains the requirements for this program which should be installed for it to work.

 ## Usage
 To run the program, simply run the `main.py` with one of the sub-commands.
 Running it with no sub-commands and with the `-h` flag, gives a brief